 Stage 2: Suitable applicants will be interviewed, and if successful invited to make a formal application.

-* European Union nationals who have been ordinarily resident in the UK for at least three years prior to starting a CDT studentship.
+* European Union nationals who have been ordinarily resident in the UK for at least five years prior to starting a CDT studentship.
 Overseas students with full funding are welcome to apply.

 Both ICL and UCL are committed to equality and valuing diversity.
 Both are an Athena SWAN Silver Award winners.
 IC is a Stonewall Diversity Champion, a Two Ticks Employer, and are working in partnership with GIRES to promote respect for trans people.
 UCL is one of the Stonewall Top 100 Employers 2013